-As discussed above, $\sfT$ is observed to not be an asynchronous eroder at all.
-In fact, $\sfT$ exhibits a synchronicity-induced transition between an eroder at large amounts of synchronicity and something which self-destructs into a disordered mess at small values of synchronicity; the details are explained in Sec.~\ref{sec:synch_protection}.
+As discussed above, $\sfT$ is observed not to be an asynchronous eroder at all.
+In fact, $\sfT$ exhibits a synchronicity-induced transition between an eroder at large amounts of synchronicity and something which rapidly reaches a trivial disordered state at small values of synchronicity; the details are explained in Sec.~\ref{sec:synch_protection}.

-\ss{Realization in Floquet Glauber dynamics} The update rules presented thus far may seem rather artificial from a physical point of view.
-However, it turns out that asynchronous dynamics under at least the $\sfR$ automaton admits a natural physical realization as Glauber dynamics under a time-periodic Ising model, which we now briefly explain (similar constructions for the other rules are also possible, but are a bit more complicated).
+\ss{Realization in Floquet Glauber dynamics} The update rules presented thus far may appear artificial from a physical point of view.
+However, it turns out that asynchronous dynamics under at least the $\sfR$ automaton admits a natural physical realization as Glauber dynamics under a time-periodic Ising model, which we now briefly explain (similar constructions for the other rules are also possible).

 The basic idea is as follows.
 Consider an Ising model with Hamiltonian \be H = -J_x \sum_\bfr s_\bfr s_{\bfr+\uvx} - J_y \sum_\bfr s_\bfr s_{\bfr+\uvy} - h \sum_\bfr s_\bfr,\ee and consider trying to engineer $H$ to implement the $\vee$ part of $\sfR$ dynamics, whereby $+1$ spins spread along $\pm\uvx$.
 This can be accomplished by taking $h<0$, and letting $J_x < J_y$.
 Having $h<0$ favors minority domains of $+1$ spins to expand, but since $J_x < J_y$, the domains expand more rapidly along the $\pm \uvx$ directions than they do along $\pm\uvy$ (growing a flat domain along $\pm\uvx$ requires roughening the domain surface by introducing domain walls normal to $\uvy$).
 With this choice of $H$, $+1$ domains thus grow with both directions, but expand along $\pm\uvx$ more quickly.
 To implement the $\wedge$ part of the $\sfR$ dynamics, we then (by $X_{R_{\pi/2}}$ symmetry) need only choose $h>0$ and $J_x > J_y$: with these parameters, $+1$ domains shrink along both directions, but are eroded more quickly along $\pm\uvy$.
 Alternating between these two choices of $H$ sufficiently quickly thus allows the full squeezing dynamics to be simulated.